Tax Considerations for Different Business Structures

 C-Corporations

-C-corporations are separately taxed entities, meaning they will be taxed at the corporate level.
-Shareholders of the corporation will also pay income at the personal level on any income received from the corporation, including stock dividends.
+C-corporations pay corporate income tax, and shareholders pay personal income tax on dividends.
 This is sometimes referred to as “double taxation.”
 Owners are not subject to self-employment tax, but the C-corporation pays the employer’s portion of these taxes.
 C-corporations must also pay the Texas state franchise tax where applicable.

 Contact J Nichols Law, PLLC, to Discuss Business Formation Tax Strategies

-Understanding the potential tax consequences of your new business is an important factor in how you choose to proceed.
+Choosing the right business structure affects your taxes and legal liability.
+We can help you understand your options and choose the best structure.
 To discuss what business formation makes the most sense for you, call J Nichols Law at 409-257-7878 or send us an email to schedule a consultation.